The Pussycat Dolls Get Soaking Wet In PVC Bodysuits In Hot New Video Teaser

-The Pussycat Dolls are gearing up for to drop their big comeback single “React” this week, and bandmember Ashley Roberts is giving fans a seriously sexy tease when it comes to what fans can expect when they release the music video for the song.
-In a teaser snap shared to her Instagram account on February 4, the five-piece got soaking wet as and showed some skin as they shot the seriously sultry new video.
+The Pussycat Dolls are gearing up to drop their big comeback single “React” this week, and bandmember Ashley Roberts is giving fans a sexy tease for what fans can expect when the group releases the music video for the song.
+In a teaser snap shared to her Instagram account on February 4, the five performers got soaking wet and showed some skin as they shot the sultry new video.

-The beauties posed with their heads tilted all the way back as they looked upwards towards the ceiling while water poured down on them from above.
+The beauties posed with their heads tilted all the way back as they looked up to the ceiling while water poured down on them from above.
 Ashley and Kimberly rocked revealing skin-colored PVC bodysuits which didn’t exactly leave a whole lot to the imagination, while Carmit and Jessica opted for skintight PVC outfits with their legs covered.

-As for Nicole, who was front and center in the sexy group shot, she sizzled in a darker shiny two-piece look that showed off her incredibly toned bare middle.
+As for Nicole, who was front and center in the sexy group shot, she sizzled in a darker shiny two-piece look that showed off her incredibly toned bare midsection.

-Many fans flocked to the comments section to comment on not only how hot the ladies looked in the new sneak peek but also to share their anticipation to finally hear “React” in full.
+Many fans flocked to the comments section to say not only how hot the ladies looked in the new sneak peek but also to share their anticipation to finally hear “React” in full.

-“It looks fantastic can’t wait,” one fan told Ashley with a kissing emoji.
+“It looks fantastic can’t wait,” one fan told Ashley with a kiss emoji.

 “You girls are slaying it!
 Looking and performing better than ever.
 Slayyyy..ing… it!!!!!
 All the best, Dolls!!” another admirer said.